astatham/snappymeth/README.md

 1. *prefix*.sites.csv - One line per CpG site linked to a heterozygous SNP (or intermediately methylated CpG site), containing the following fields:
 	* SNP.chr - SNP chromosome
-	* SNP.pos - SNP position
+	* SNP.pos - SNP position (0 based - wheres it is 1-based in a VCF)
 	* SNP.ref - reference allele
 	* SNP.alt - alternate allele
-	* CpG.pos - position of the CpG site linked to the SNP (via a read-pair)
+	* CpG.pos - position of the CpG site linked to the SNP (0 based)
 	* ref.A/C/G/T/N - count of A/C/G/T/N bases sequenced at the CpG methylation site in reference allele reads
 	* alt.A/C/G/T/N - count of A/C/G/T/N bases sequenced at the CpG methylation site in alternate allele reads
 	* ref.cov/alt.cov - sequencing coverage (only counting Cs and Ts) for reference and alternate alleles